SpenBot/node-pg-test/README.md

   - uses pools to manage connections

-# FEATURES TO ADD

 # ISSUES

   - The biggest issue I ran into with Sequelize is that it makes it more difficult to do work in vanilla SQL.
   - If you create a table with constraints in SQL, Sequelize may not want to work with it.
   - If you create a table using Sequelize, it becomes harder to do INSERT/UPDATE in psql or pgAdmin.
     + This could be primarily due to a bug with the createdAt and updatedAt columns that Sequelize auto-generates.
 One solution is to define those column manually, and disable default timestamps.
   - Basically, what happens is it pressures you to use one or the other, or do a bit of work-arounds in order to use both.